Quantcast

 A milestone over the past week as I finally fixed the old truck.
 Something with the clutch or transmission wasn’t working, and it was either getting stuck in gear, or popping out of gear.
 I finally figured out (guessed!) that the slave cylinder had a tiny leak.
 Not enough to drain the master reservoir, but enough to prevent good hydraulic pressure to the transmission.
 After a little research online, a stop at the parts store and a few hours one night, it came out as good as new.
 That was the only thing wrong with the clutch fortunately.

 I thought it would be painful to bleed the system, especially with no bleed valve on the cylinder part.
 Instead I slowly dripped Dot 3 fluid into the tiny fluid port as bubbles popped up until it appeared totally full.
-That took a while… Then with the help of my wife cracking open the master cylinder reservoir up top, the fluid started flowing out the end of the tube where I could quickly attach it to the slave cylinder.
+That took a while, but had to open the master cylinder reservoir up top, the fluid started flowing out the end of the tube where I could quickly attach it to the slave cylinder, keep pressure on the clutch, and the air gradually was evacuated.
 Voila!
 No air bubbles!

 My next move wasn’t so smart… like a knucklehead I wanted to test it out too fast, and pushed the clutch pedal in and heard a “Pop!” noise.
 Climbing back under the truck I realized it worked exactly like it was supposed to… except since I had not installed the slave cylinder to the transmission yet, when I actuated the clutch it popped the piston out of the cylinder and broke the retaining clip that held it in for easy installation.
 Arrrgh!